terhnt/dogeparty-wallet/README.md

 3. Run `grunt build` to download translations
 4. Add the languages you want to support to `AVAILABLE_LANGUAGES` in **unowallet.conf.json** - you can use **unowallet.conf.json.example** as a template.
 The template file contains **only** the setting relevant to languages and does not replace the rest of variables required in that file (refer to Federeated Node documentation for additional details about `unowallet.conf`).

-Setting up your own Counterwallet Server
+Setting up your own Unowallet Server
 -----------------------------------------

 See [this link](http://counterparty.io/docs/federated_node/) for more info.